Agriculture in the Middle Ages: Feudalism

-Gradually, the Roman system of villas and agricultural estates using partly slave labor was replaced by manoralism and serfdom.
+Gradually, the Roman system of villas and agricultural estates using partly slave labor was replaced by manorialism and serfdom.
 Historian Peter Sarris has identified the characteristics of feudal society in sixth century Italy, and even earlier in the Byzantine Empire and Egypt.
 One of the differences between the villa and medieval manor was that the agriculture of the villa was commercially oriented and specialized while the manor was directed toward self-sufficiency.

 Slavery was important for the agricultural labor force of the Roman Empire, and died out in western Europe by 1100.
 The slaves of the Roman Empire were property, like livestock, with no rights of personhood and could be sold or traded at the will of his owner.
 Similarly, the serf was tied to the land and could not leave his servitude, but his tenure on the land was secure.
 If the manor changed owners the serfs remained on the land.
 Serfs had limited rights to property, although their freedom of movement was limited and they owed labor or rent to their lord.

 Feudalism was in full flower for most of northern Europe by 1000 and its heartland was the rich agricultural lands in the Seine valley of France and the Thames valley of England.
 The medieval population was divided into three groups: 'those who pray' (clergy), 'those who fight' (knights, soldiers, aristocrats), and 'those who work' (peasants).
 The serf and farmer supported with labor and taxes the clergy who prayed and the noble lords, knights, and warriors who fought.
 In return the farmer received the services of the church and protection by mounted and heavily armored soldiers.
 The church took its tithe and the soldiers required a large economic investment.
 A social and legal gulf resulted between the priest, the knight, and the farmer.
 Moreover, with the end of the Carolingian Empire (800–888), the power of kings declined and the central authority was little felt.
 Thus, the European countryside became a patchwork of small, semi-autonomous fiefdoms of lords and clergy ruling over a populace mostly of farmers, some relatively prosperous, some possessing land, and some landless.